 We had to leave sooner or later, but we really could have stayed in Santorini longer.
 Leaving a paradise like this wasn’t easy, but at least we did it in style.
 We went by hydrofoil to our next destination, the island of Crete.

 From the outside, the hydrofoil is part-boat, part-airplane.
-And an incredibly fast one at that, which was good because while it arrived “early” according to Greek standards, it was 20-minutes late according to anyone with a watch.
+It’s an incredibly fast one, at that, which was good because while it arrived “early” according to Greek standards, it was 20-minutes late according to anyone with a watch.

 Inside, the hydrofoil experience was much like an airline — we had assigned seats, not enough overhead compartment space, unhealthy food options, and a toilet that flushed louder than a volcanic eruption.

-Still, a mere two hours later, we came barreling in and did an E-brake slide into the dock at Iraklion, the capital of Crete.
+Still, a mere two hours later, we came careening into port, doing an e-brake slide into our dock at Iraklion, the capital city of Crete.

 Crete is the largest of the 1400 Greek Isles and was the birthplace of Zeus.
+Beat that, Las Vegas!
 Cretans say you can see his face in the mountaintops if you look hard enough, or drink enough Ouzo.